REFER TO CORTA RULES & REGULATIONS

 We welcome all players from beginner players to advanced players.
 To play Jr. Team Tennis a player must be able to serve, rally and keep score in order to compete successfully in JTT.
 CORTA offers many clinics to teach and train players of all levels.

 Any child between the ages of 11 – 18 is eligible to participate in JTT.
-In an advancing season, such as the Spring JTT season, players are required to be age eligible in their age division through August 31, 2017.
+In an advancing season, such as the Spring JTT season, players are required to be age eligible in their age division through August 31 of the current year.

-Click on the link on the CORTA Homepage and under Helpful Links click on United States Tennis Association (USTA) or call 1-800-990-8782.
+Click on the USTA Membership link at the bottom of the CORTA homepage under Helpful Tennis Links or call 1-800-990-8782 (usta).

 Call USTA at 1-800-990-8782 to get this info.
 The JTT coordinator can also look this up for you.